will-broad/scrnaseq_pipeline/README.md

 - reference: The genome reference to use when Cell Ranger `count` is creating the counts matrices.
 Please choose from one of references listed in Cumulus read the docs.
 - chemistry: The sequencing chemistry used.
 - flowcell: The flowcell id from your sequencing run.
-- seq_dir: The directory of your sequencing results.
+- seq_dir: The directory of your sequencing results in GCP.
 - min_umis: the min number of UMIs you'd like to use for filtering when you run cumulus pegasus.
 - min_genes: the min number of genes you'd like to use for filtering when you run cumulus pegasus.
 - percent_mito: the max percentage of expression coming from mito genes that you'd like to set for filtering when you run cumulus pegasus.